openwdl/wdl/SPEC.md

 }
 ```

-On the other hand, in the following example all of the types are compatible, but if the `hello.txt` file does not exist at runtime (when the implementation instantiates the command and tries to evaluate the call to `read_lines`), then an error will be raised.
+On the other hand, in the following example all of the types are compatible, but if the `hello.txt` file does not exist when the `File` value is created (when evaluating the declaration `File f = "hello.txt"`), then an error will be raised.

 ```wdl
 task missing_file {